-The ADOH target area survey found that residents identified crime as one of their primary concerns.
+The ADOH target area survey found that residents identified crime as one of their primary concerns, yet statistics show that crime has not increased in station areas since the introduction of Metro light rail.42 Consistent with studies across the country, crime in the target area has been decreasing and is now at its lowest level in recent history.
 There are several principles that landlords, property owners, business owners, and developers can follow in order to reduce crime and disorder on their respective properties; collectively these are known as "crime prevention through environmental design" or CPTED.
-They include: natural surveillance, natural access control,
+They include: natural surveillance, natural access control, territorial reinforcement,